Weyland ringtail possum

 The Weyland ringtail possum (Pseudochirulus caroli) is a species of marsupial in the family Pseudocheiridae.
-It is endemic to the western Central Cordillera of Papua Province, Indonesia.
+It is endemic to the western Central Cordillera, including the Weyland and Star Mountains, of Papua Province, Indonesia.
 P. caroli is also "known from four localities west of the Star Mountains" and tends to live in montane forest or other hilly areas.
-Currently the Weyland ringtail is not endangered, but should be "monitored [because] it could rapidly become threatened if either human encroachment or hunting were to increase significantly."
+Currently, the Weyland ringtail is not endangered but should be "monitored [because] it could rapidly become threatened if either human encroachment or hunting were to increase significantly."